-How does Behavioral Intelligence solve this for me?
+How does Behavioral Intelligence improve this user experience for me?

 ForMotiv BI allows companies to understand user behavior down to the actual keystrokes, mouse hovers, hesitation on questions, the time between questions, and dozens of other behavioral cues.

-Using ForMotiv BI, companies can easily identify chokepoints, bottlenecks, and high-friction points, or “speed bumps,” and consume that information in an easily digestible fashion so they can take action.
+Using ForMotiv BI, companies can easily identify chokepoints, bottlenecks, and high-friction points, or “speed bumps,” and consume that information in an easily digestible fashion so they can take action to improve user experiences.